George Hearst: Investments

 With other mining investors, Hearst set up Hearst, Haggin, Tevis and Co., in which he was a partner.
 He had interests in the Comstock Lode and the Ophir mine in Nevada, the Ontario silver mine in Utah, the Pacific mine in Pinos Altos, New Mexico, the Homestake gold mine in South Dakota, and the Anaconda Copper Mine in Montana.
 The Homestake Mine was one of his biggest investments.
 Although the gold ore was lean, the massive deposit supported an active mine until 2001.
-Hearst laterinvested in the Cerro de Pasco Mine in Peru.
+Hearst later invested in the Cerro de Pasco Mine in Peru.
 His company grew to be the largest private mining firm in the United States.
 Hearst acquired the reputation of being the most expert prospector and judge of mining property on the Pacific coast.
 He contributed to the development of the modern processes of quartz and other kinds of mining.

 George Hearst acquired the San Francisco Examiner newspaper as a sign of loyalty to his friends by accepting it as payment for a gambling debt owed to him.
 He primarily used the Examiner to promote the interests of the Democratic Party and to laud the party's initiatives, especially when they were under public attack.
 His son William Randolph Hearst insisted on taking control of this holding of his father.
 The younger Hearst made the Examiner the foundation of what became his Hearst publishing empire.